mrkkrp/dot-emacs/README.md

 Final sigma ς is written as `8fsigma`.

-Note that abbreviations are better than key bindings à la <kbd>C-x 8 …</kbd>, because key bindings are hard to remember and their number is insufficient.
+Note that abbreviations are better than key bindings à la <kbd>C-x 8 …</kbd>, because the key bindings are hard to remember and their number is insufficient.
 So, abbreviations with readable names in the the way to go.

 However the method of expansion of the abbreviations is not that good at